whitneylosinski/surfs_up/README.md

  - Most active stations.
  - Low, High and Average temperatures for the most active station.
  - Histogram of temperature observations for the most active station.
+ - Low, High and Average temperatures for given date ranges.

+The investors also want to know if the shop would be sustainable year-round and have requested the following data:
- - Temperature data for June in Oahu.
+ - Temperature stats for June in Oahu.
- - Temperature data for December in Oahu.
+ - Temperature stats for December in Oahu.

 ## Resources
 Data: hawaii.sqlite<br/>
 Software: Python 3.8, Jupyter Notebook (anaconda3), VS Code, Flask

 ## Analysis
-The analysis was completed in four major steps which are outlined below.
+The analysis was completed in three main steps which are outlined below.

-1. **Prepare the Python toolkit** - The first step in completing the analysis was to set up the tools, connect to the SQLite database and then create a session to link between Python and the database.
+1. ***Prepare the Python toolkit*** - The first step in completing the analysis was to set up the tools, connect to the SQLite database and then create a session to link between Python and the database.
 This was done by first importing the dependencies required for the analysis.
    ```py
    # Import dependencies
    from matplotlib import style